 Testing for SARS-CoV-2 is considered an important prerequisite for gradually lifting restrictions.
-But how much testing should there be and, above all, of whom?
-Here are the answers to the most important questions.
+But how much testing should there be and of whom?

 More and more tests for the novel coronavirus are coming onto the market.
-By the end of April, there were already more than 150 different products worldwide.
-These can essentially be divided into two main groups: tests that prove that someone is carrying the coronavirus in them and can therefore potentially infect others, and serological tests that prove that someone has been infected in the past.
+By the end of July, there were already more than 350 different products worldwide.
+There are three main types: PCR tests, serological tests (ELISA) and antigen tests.

 To check whether someone is currently infected and can also infect others, a test based on the polymerase chain reaction (PCR) method is usually used.
 Alternatively, there are also so-called isothermal DNA amplification tests, which, however, work very similarly to PCR tests.

 In both cases, saliva is extracted from the patient's throat using a cotton swab.
 Sputum from the deeper lung is also suitable for detection.
 Afterward, a certain part of the genetic material — for example, a gene — is multiplied from the sample in numerous steps, and, finally, a biochemical method called agarose gel electrophoresis is used to determine whether the expected viral genetic material was contained in the sample.

 Read more: How does testing for the coronavirus work?

 If the genetic material is found, the patient is considered infectious.
 If the genetic material is not found, however, this does not necessarily mean that the test person is not infected after all: It could still be that the viruses were not in the sample but are present elsewhere in the body.